Take your class on a virtual field trip to a Pennsylvania Beef Farm from the comfort of your own classroom!

 This one-of-a-kind learning experience, developed for middle school and high school students, but open to all ages, will turn Pennsylvania classrooms into virtual beef farms through the use of Zoom video conferencing technology.

 With the click of a mouse, students will be transported to fields, visit barns and view animals live, all while learning about how food is raised in Pennsylvania and what farmers do each day to care for their cattle.
-They’ll even be able to chat with a farmer during a live Q&A session.

 Join us as we take a Virtual Farm Tour at Jeff & Dana Gessner's Veal Farm in Central PA.